 Within our processing operations, we seek to optimise our water use, to reduce wastewater volumes and content, and to protect water courses.
 Read about some of our latest initiatives and goals in the latest annual report.

-Last year, 5.57 million farmers benefited from digital agronomy support.
+In 2021, 5.57 million farmers benefited from digital agronomy support.
 This also included providing accurate weather forecasting and actionable insights to help with water management.

 We have commenced an irrigation project in our palm plantations in Gabon.
 Over 23,000 ha of planted land will be supported during extended dry periods, improving yields.